j5ik2o/docker-controller-scala/README.md

     tag = Some("latest")
   ) {

+    // if customize the container generation, please do the following.
-    override protected def newCreateContainerCmd(): CreateContainerCmd = {
+    // In this example, a random host port is specified. override protected def newCreateContainerCmd(): CreateContainerCmd = {
       val hostPort: Int              = RandomPortUtil.temporaryServerPort()
       val containerPort: ExposedPort = ExposedPort.tcp(80)